Affiliate links on Android Authority may earn us a commission. Learn more.

 See also: The best Wear OS watches

 The TicWatch Pro 3 Ultra also offers faster performance and its predecessor.
 Mobvoi also throws in a few advanced health-monitoring features like irregular heart rate and atrial fibrillation (AFib) detection, as well as mental fatigue and energy level assessments for good measure.
-Both watches are powered by Wear OS, although they won’t get the fancy new Wear OS 3 upgrade for some time— at the time of writing only Samsung’s Galaxy Watch 4 series has the latest version of Google’s software.
+Both watches are powered by Wear OS, although they won’t get the fancy new Wear OS 3 upgrade for some time — as of August 2022, only the Samsung Galaxy Watch 5, Galaxy Watch 4, and Montblanc Summit 3 feature the latest version of Google’s software.
 Fortunately, the TicWatch Pro 3 Ultra is on the list of devices eligible to receive the Wear OS 3 in mid to late 2022, though that’s still quite the wait.

-The TicWatch Pro 3 Ultra went on sale Friday, October 15, for $299.99 on Amazon and Mobvoi.com.
-The 4G model was also intended for release in November, though we couldn’t find it available for purchase at the time of publication.
+The TicWatch Pro 3 Ultra went on sale Friday, October 15, 2021, for $299.99 on Amazon and Mobvoi.com.
+The 4G model was made available a little later.
 Both are available in one colorway: Shadow Black.

 Mobvoi touts two main upgrades over the original TicWatch Pro 3: performance and durability.